Annals of the Four Masters: Translation

 The first substantial English translation (starting at AD 1171) was published by Owen Connellan in 1846.
 The Connellan translation included the annals from the eleventh to the seventeenth centuries.
 The only version to have a four-colour frontispiece, it included a large folding map showing the location of families in Ireland.
 This edition, neglected for over 150 years, was republished in the early twenty-first century.
 The original Connellan translation was followed in the 1850s by a full translation by the historian John O'Donovan.
 The translation was funded by a government grant of £1,000 obtained by the notable mathematician Sir William Rowan Hamilton while he was president of the Royal Irish Academy.

 The Annals are one of the principal Irish-language sources for Irish history up to 1616.
 While many of the early chapters are essentially lists of names and dates, the later chapters, dealing with events of which the authors had first-hand accounts, are much more detailed.

 Importance

-As a historical source, the Annals are largely limited to the accounts of the births, deaths and activities of the Gaelic nobility of Ireland and the wider social trends or events are up for contemporary historians to establish.
+As a historical source, the Annals are largely limited to the accounts of the births, deaths and activities of the Gaelic nobility of Ireland, and therefore the wider social trends or events are up for contemporary historians to establish.

 On the other hand, the Annals, as one of the few prose sources in Irish from this period, also provide a valuable insight into events such as the Desmond Rebellions and the Nine Years War from a Gaelic Irish perspective.